Defectors-IIIT/Puzzles/FPS/MapBalance.md

-# Exploring Map Bias in FPS Games
+# Exploring Map Balance in FPS Games

 ## Introduction of the Game